LibreCAD/docs/guides/blocks.rst

     :scale: 75
     :alt: Block insert tool option bar

-These features can be of two types:
-    - Related to block transformations: *Angle* of rotation and scale *Factor*.
+    - Block can be rotated by the specified *Angle* and scaled by the *Factor*.
-    - Related to block patterns: *Array* (grid size) and *Spacing* between columns and rows of the array.
+    - A pattern of blocks can be created by specifying an *Array* (number of columns and rows) and *Spacing* (space between the columns and rows).

 In the same block insertion, it is possible to combine transformations and pattern: a pattern of defined size and spacing is created then the pattern is rotated and finally the block entities are scaled but the spacing distances remain as defined.